-For the national analysis, Admitted Patient Care Hospital Episode Statistics (HES) for 2003 to 2004 to 2014 to 2016 were used to identify patients with a hospital admission for any cause during this time period.
-These are commonly referred to as Inpatient (IP) HES.
+For the national analysis, admitted patient HES for 2003 to 2004 and 2016 to 2017 were used to identify patients with a hospital admission for any cause during this time period.
+These are commonly referred to as inpatient (IP) HES.